The following content contains disturbing accounts of violence and sexual violence. Discretion is advised.

 Shiue didn’t manage to attack Stauffer that day, but he did during the second trial for Wilkman’s murder.
 While Stauffer was testifying on the witness stand at that second trial, Shiue rushed at her and slashed her face with a knife he’d snuck in (Berg did not work on the second trial and was not present for that attack).
 The wound required 62 stitches.

 Shiue was convicted in both trials and received two sentences to be served concurrently: a sentence of 30 years to life for the federal kidnapping charge and a sentence of 40 years for the state murder charge.
 He first became eligible for parole in 2010, but remains in prison.
-On October 5 at 8/7c, Lifetime will air Abducted: The Mary Stauffer Story, a drama based on the kidnapping that took place nearly 40 years ago.
+On October 5 Lifetime aired Abducted: The Mary Stauffer Story, a drama based on the kidnapping that took place nearly 40 years ago.
+You can watch the movie online for a limited time.